voxel-scape/voxelscape-devkit/README.md

 #### 3D Bbox Labels

-To visualize the data, use the `visualize_voxels.py` script.
-It will open an interactive opengl visualization of the voxel grids and options to visualize the provided voxelizations of the LiDAR data.
+To visualize the 3D bboxs annotations, use the `visualize_bbox.py` script.
+It will open an interactive open3d visualization of the 3D bounding boxes of each object (from our 9 object calsses) coloured according to its class name described in the `config/bbox-voxelscape.yaml` file.

 ```sh
 $ ./visualize_bbox.py --dataset /path/to/voxelscape/dataset/ --seq 00